OWASP/www-event-2023-Global-AppSec-DC/pages/trainings.md

 2-day course: $1700<br>
 3-day course: $2550<br>

-All training will be held at the Hyatt Regency San Francisco 5 Embarcadero Center San Francisco, California 94111 United States.
+All training will be held at the Marriott Marquis Washington DC, 901 Massachusetts Avenue, NW, Washington, DC 20001 USA

 <br><br>
 3-day training courses will be held November 14-16<br>
 2-day training courses will be held November 15-16<br>